Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-08-research-software-security-snippet-2.md

 an application, an API key often provides the ability to give our applications only the permissions which they require: e.g. read-only access, or access to a limited set of resources.
 API keys can be easily revoked, removing the possibility for them to be used by a malicious actor, and limiting their permissions can limit or mitigate the damage that can be done if and when they do leak.
+API keys can be easily revoked, removing the possibility for them to be used by a malicious actor, and limiting their permissions can limit or mitigate the damage that can be done if and when they do leak.
+However, before revoking an API key, it's sensible to work out what features of your application rely on it and may fail when they no longer have permission to access the resource, as this can cause other problems.
+When an API key gives few permissions, it may be more reasonable to create a new key and deploy it to the production environment, before revoking the compromised secret.

 Tools such as the [BFG repo cleaner](https://github.com/rtyley/bfg-repo-cleaner) can be used to alter git repository history, for example to remove a